Best Ergonomic Mouse for Wrist Pain in 2026

 The Logitech MX Vertical is where most people with wrist pain should start.
 The 57-degree angle is precisely engineered — not arbitrary — and Logitech’s research indicates it reduces muscle strain by up to 10% compared to standard mice.
 The build quality is excellent, the sensor is precise enough for any office task, and the Logitech Options+ software lets you customize the four buttons to your workflow.

-Wireless via Bluetooth or 2.4GHz USB receiver, 4-month battery life, and a textured grip that actually keeps your hand in the correct position rather than letting it slip.
+Wireless via Bluetooth or 2.4GHz USB receiver, 4-month battery life on a full charge with 3 hours of use from a one-minute quick charge, and a textured grip that keeps your hand in the correct position rather than letting it slip.
 Works on Mac and Windows equally well.

 Best for: Office workers, developers, and writers dealing with wrist or forearm pain from daily mouse use.

-Pros: Clinically studied 57-degree angle, excellent build quality, wireless, long battery life, Logitech ecosystem integration.
+Pros: Clinically studied 57-degree angle, excellent build quality, wireless, 4-month battery life, Logitech ecosystem integration, tracks on any surface.

 2. Kensington Expert Wireless Trackball — Best for Severe RSI (~$85)